 Regain Independence & Health with the Palm Beach Institute

 As a family disease, addiction has many effects on those who are closest to the addict.
 Fortunately, there are resources for both the addict himself or herself as well as the addict’s family.
 If you or someone you love would benefit from learning more about family recovery or other forms of addiction treatment, the Palm Beach Institute is here to help.
-Call today for a free consultation and assessment.
+Call today at 855-534-3574 or contact us online for a free consultation and assessment.
 Don’t let addiction continue to keep you or your loved one in chains; begin the healing journey now.